 Promised Land includes traditional Cajun songs, original songs with the fiddle that sound centuries old, and more timeless songs that employ a variety of guitar tunings and techniques.
 As noted in a review in Victory Music, Promised Land has “well-written tunes, crisp production, and instrumentation framing a message of reminiscences from a performer who does it as well as it can be done.”

 Born in Florida and raised in Alabama, Gina grew up on hymns, country songs, and old time fiddle tunes.
 In the mid-1980s, she moved to New Orleans to study classical and jazz violin at Loyola University and quickly developed an irrevocable passion for Cajun music.

 Over the last 20 years, Gina has evolved into one of the most respected folk artists in America.
 In 2001, cult folk label Waterbug released her debut CD, You Are Here, which was quickly heralded as “…an eclectic, beautifully played testament to choosing the right personnel and crafting a great song.”
 (Daily Advertiser, Lafayette, LA).
-She toured the US and Canada with Texans, Lisa Markley and Beth Cahill, as The Malvinas.
-Together the trio released two acclaimed CDs, I’m not like this (2002) and Love, Hope + Transportation (2004).
-In 2006, two of her songs, “Somewhere Off the Foot of This Mountain” and “St. Anthony,” were published in the venerable folk song magazine, Sing Out!
+She toured the US and Canada with Lisa Markley and Beth Cahill, as The Malvinas.
+Together the trio released three acclaimed CDs, I’m not like this (2002), Love, Hope + Transportation (2004), and God Bless the Grass (2017) In 2006, two of her songs, “Somewhere Off the Foot of This Mountain” and “St. Anthony,” were published in the venerable folk song magazine, Sing Out!